badlogic/wee/README.md

 Wee machine can be halted by a simple instruction with the instruction `0x00000000` or `halt` in assembly.

 ### Peripherals
 Wee machine simulates a system with a keyboard, mouse, graphics card, sound card and networking card.
 These peripherals are heavily simplified to make working with them simple enough for beginners.
+The following sections describe the peripheral capabilities and their respective port protocols.

 #### Keyboard
+TBD
 #### Mouse
+TBD
 #### Graphics Card
+TBD
 #### Sound Card
+TBD
 #### Networking Card
+TBD

 ### BIOS
 Wee Machine comes with a minimal BIOS that makes interacting with peripherals easier.
 The BIOS is composed of functions that are co-located in memory with the user code.
+The assembler knows the addresses of each BIOS function so a programmer can directly reference the function labels in their assembly program.
+The following sections describe the functions provided by the BIOS.

+TBD

 ### Bootup & Memory Layout
 When Wee machine boots up, it reserves the memory area `0xff0000` to `0xffffff` for the stack, the area `0xfb1800` to `0xfeffff` for the memory mapped video memory (320x200 pixels, 32-bit RGBA), and the area `(0xfb1800 - BIOS code size)` to `0xfb17ff` for the BIOS code.
 Next, the program is loaded into memory at `0x000000` and executed.
+The BIOS can manage the unused memory between the program code & data and the BIOS code and provides functions to allocate and deallocate memory in this memory area.
+Programmers can choose to manage that memory themselves.